TUDelft-CS4110/2016-sre-crew/Report.md

 All the others would have resulted just in loops on the same state.
 We decided to add one of these loops as a proof of concept adding the `RelayListView` that starts and ends in _S<sub>3</sub>_, but keeping all of them would have been a barrier in producing the final automaton.

-Another big obstacle that we encountered while working with the state machine learner was the reset of the application.
+A big obstacle that we encountered early while working with the fsm-learner was the reset of the application.
 We explained earlier that the initial version of the tool wasn't performing any kind of reset of the application returning meaningless state machines.
 In  [Figure 7](#Figure_7) we have a simplified example of a state machine generated without resetting the application before each query.
 We removed useless transitions from the dot file to make the graph smaller and more readable but the significant part of the graph is still there.